 For a long time, that wasn’t something this comic could do.
 But thanks the the generosity of the Patrons, I was able to update my webcomic software to make this possible.
-This is the link you need to bookmark:
+You just now need to add a special URL to a bookmark.

 On some browsers, there’s an even easier method: right-click the URL above and Save As Bookmark.